-Brigitta Blueberry features dainty clusters of white bell-shaped flowers with shell pink overtones hanging below the branches in mid spring.
-It has green deciduous foliage which emerges coppery-bronze in spring.
-The glossy oval leaves turn an outstanding burgundy in the fall.
-It features an abundance of magnificent blue berries from mid to late summer.
+Berkeley Blueberry features dainty clusters of white bell-shaped flowers with shell pink overtones hanging below the branches in mid spring.
+It has green deciduous foliage.
+The glossy oval leaves turn an outstanding scarlet in the fall.
+It features an abundance of magnificent blue berries in mid summer.
 The smooth yellow bark adds an interesting dimension to the landscape.